 Another reason the garage makes so much sense to use for a mudroom is that a remodeled garage’s wall and floor materials are durable and tailor-made for a mudroom.

 A high-quality floor coating like Garage Living’s Floortex™ protects garage floors with a waterproof seal.
-Our PVC slatwall panels for a mudroom’s hanging accessories have a durable cellular PVC construction.
+Our PVC slatwall panels for hanging accessories have a durable cellular PVC construction.
 Both products also have the one quality that is essential for any mudroom’s design materials – they’re super-easy to clean!

 There are many ways to design and set up a garage mudroom.
 Doing it properly will encourage better organization, improve your home’s organizational efficiency, help you avoid (or at least cut down) arguments over clutter, and leave you with less cleaning work.
 What’s not to love?